xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/advanced_product_setup.md

 For more info on using the addon, see {% link "Product Variants" ref_0uApuQfx %}

-## Wholesale prices and minimum purchase quantities for different membership levels
+## Wholesale Prices and Minimum Purchase Quantities for Different Membership Levels

 If you want to set different prices on the same product that would be enabled for buyers depending on the buyer membership level and the product quantity being ordered, you should use the addon [Wholesale](https://market.x-cart.com/addons/wholesale.html).